-In my proposed revisions to the theory, planning in speech production is about specifying the DYNAMIC SPEECH SCENARIO.
-In ARTICULATORY PHONOLOGY gestures are marshalled with the timing relationships to ensure that subsequent task dynamic processing results in an acoustic signal enabling perceptual recovery of the gestures and the gestural plan [12].
-The REVISED MOTOR THEORY [13] is the corresponding theory of speech perception.
+Planning in speech production is about specifying the DYNAMIC SPEECH SCENARIO.
+In ARTICULATORY PHONOLOGY gestures are marshalled with the timing relationships to ensure that subsequent task dynamic processing results in an acoustic signal enabling perceptual recovery of the gestures and the gestural plan.10 The REVISED MOTOR THEORY11 is the corresponding theory of speech perception.

-The data presented in this paper is not, however, consistent with the notion that the gestural plan can be carried through from its abstract level to the physical articulatory level, allowing simple non-cognitively based coarticulatory effects to explain why unexpected acoustic signals arise.
-Although ARTICULATORY PHONOLOGY implies that a carry though is possible, it does not provide the basis for explaining the acoustic facts.
+The data presented in this paper is not, however, consistent with the notion that the gestural plan can be carried through from its abstract level to the physical articulatory level, allowing simple non-cognitively based co articulatory effects to explain why unexpected acoustic signals arise.
+Although ARTICULATORY PHONOLOGY implies a carry though is possible, it does not provide the basis for explaining the acoustic facts.
 But because task dynamics cannot modify its procedures, the burden of explanation must rest with ARTICULATORY PHONOLOGY or with an additional external component.